 Refereed Conference Proceedings

-9. Caplan, S., Hafri, A., Trueswell, J.C. (in prep).
-Now you hear me, later you don’t: Speech processing does not involve acoustic maintenance [working title].
+10. Caplan, S., Hafri, A., Trueswell, J.C. (under review).
+Now you hear me, later you don’t: The Immediacy of Linguistic Computation and the Representation of Speech.

 8. Hafri, A., Trueswell, J.C., & Strickland, B. (2018).
 Encoding of event roles from visual scenes is rapid, spontaneous, and interacts with higher-level visual processing.
 Cognition, 175, 336-52. [pdf]